 Whole school approaches The universal offer to all children and YP.
 Additional, targeted support and provision Specialist, individualised support and provision Pupil voice is represented in all aspects of school life as well as in School Council and through our Rights Respecting School work (RRS).
 The views and opinions of all pupils are valued.
 (United Nations Convention on the Rights of the Child (UNCRC) Article 12).
-Pupil conferencing takes place every half term.
-Each class has 2/3 representatives that form our School Council; they meet on a weekly basis and represent the views of all pupils in their class.
-Our school has a RRS Steering Group who meet on a weekly basis to develop our awareness of children's rights.
+Pupil Conferencing takes place every Half Term.
+Each class has representatives that form our School Council and RRS Group; they meet on a weekly basis and represent the views of all pupils in their class.
 Weekly PSHE sessions include class discussions.
-Whole school assemblies focus on key values and 'Protective Behaviours' (thoughts, feelings, and behaviours) links are made to the UNCRC.
-Annual pupil visioning event allows pupils to express their views and visions.
+Whole School Assemblies focus on key values, Mental Health and 'Protective Behaviours' (thoughts, feelings, and behaviours) links are made to the UNCRC.
+Annual pupil visioning event allows pupils to further express their views and visions.
 Talk Partner/ group work during lessons.
 Pupils' self-assess their learning in each core lesson.
-Pupils' respond to 'next step' comments and stickers in their learning books.
+Pupils' respond to 'next step' comments and stickers in their learning books, 'RnR'.
 Pupils with special educational needs and disabilities are included in pupil conferencing groups.
 Additional provision is reviewed and developed in response to pupil progress and pupils' views.
-'Time to think' sheets encourage pupils to reflect on their behaviour.
+'Time To Think' sheets and discussions encourage pupils to reflect on their behaviour.
 'Draw and Talk' sessions enable pupils, who are having difficulties, to express their emotions.
 Alternative space offered at lunch time for children to elect to do inside activities such as mindfulness colouring and Lego.
 Individual support is responsive to the views of pupils.
-Pupils' views are an integral part of TAC (Team Around the Child) meetings.
+Pupils' views are an integral part of TAC (Team Around the Child) and Early Support meetings.
 Pupils complete a 'pupil's views' sheet for SEND review meetings.
-Pupil voice is a central part of our Rights Respecting Schools work.
-Pupil passports provide overview of pupils' needs.
-Family Support Workers (FSW) meet with pupils in school.
+Pupil Passports provide overview of pupils' needs.
+Family Support Workers (FSW), Social Workers and Therapists meet with pupils in school.
+Our Educational Psychologist delivers bespoke pieces of 1-1 work with pupils and their families.